egan0116/ETHProof_Egan/README.md

 ## Description

 I made this program as my final project submission for ETHProof: Getting Started with Solidity.
-It burns and mints tokens named "CatCoin" referencing my previous JSProof final project.
+It burns and mints tokens named "CatCoin" referencing my previous JSProof final project of minting Cat NFT's.

 ## Getting Started